 Emergency Exit Procedures.
-Should we experience an emergency event that requires us to vacate the building, students should exit the room and take an immediate left to quickly exit the building.
-When exiting any building during an emergency, one should never take an elevator but should use the stairwells.
+[001]: Should we experience an emergency event that requires us to vacate the building, students should exit the room and down the stairs, which are located at the immediate right when you exit this door.
+When exiting the building during an emergency, one should never take an elevator but should use the stairwells.
+Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist handicapped individuals.
+[004]: Should we experience an emergency event that requires us to vacate the building, students should exit the room and go down the short hallway, and go up the stairs, which are located at the immediate left at the end of this small hallway.
+When exiting the building during an emergency, one should never take an elevator but should use the stairwells.
 Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist handicapped individuals.